 There’s little point coming to Vegas though if you’re not going to try your hand at a little gambling.
 For your first night, it’s often wise to stick to the easier games.
 Playing something like craps requires a surprising amount of nerve just to approach the table – and it’s also all too easy to get sucked in.

-Something a lot simpler is to have a go at the Roulette.
+A quick and easy game is Roulette.
 This has very simple rules and lots of people can play around a table at once.
 Also safe for beginners are the fruit machines, which you can actually still win a surprisingly large amount of money on.
+The easiest way to practice/learn the casino games is with online gambling.
+You can play most casino games for free (demo mode) the Caesars casino site.

 Oh, and save the heavy drinking for the clubs after the gambling.
 Not the other way around.
 Playing the fruit machine tipsy is just about the best way to lose all your cash!

-Remember: this is only your first night.
-Take your time, drink in the sights and save some funds for the week ahead…
+Vegas Expert Tip: On your first night, take your time. drink in the sights and save some funds for the week ahead.
+Spending your second day in bed and hungover is no fun..